MavenCode/KubeflowTraining/Day5/2_Katib/labs/readme.md

 # Day 5

 On day 5 of the Kubeflow training we will go over the concept of Katib for Hyperparameter Tuning.
-To fully grasp this concept we will follow the steps below:

       a.)
 Build a katib experiment